 A contact killer is a pesticide that will kill any cockroach that makes contact with it.
 These are generally sprays.
 Once contact is made, they usually kill the affected insect very quickly.
 A common and popular active ingredient used for contact killers is cypermethrin.

-They kill too quickly which interferes with the domino effects of baits.
+They sound like they work great!
+Yes, they do.
+Cypher WP and the likes are incredible roach killers.
+However, they kill too quickly; which interferes with the domino effects of baits.
 The domino effect is when a cockroach gets poisoned and it ends up killing another cockroach (or in most cases, multiple cockroaches).

 Cockroaches will eat the feces of other cockroaches, so that’s one way it spreads the poison to others.
 Younger roaches that are unable to eat larger and harder foods love to feed on adult feces.

 After the contaminated cockroach dies, other roaches will eat its body and become poisoned as well.
 This domino effect continues.
 One contaminated cockroach can end up killing up to dozens more.